CodingItWrong/outsidein.dev/docs/vue/6-writing-data.md

 ## Refactoring Visuals

 Now that all our tests are passing for the feature, let's think about refactoring.
-We used Vuetify components to make our form elements look good, but we didn't give any attention to the layout--we just put them one after another.
+We used Vuetify components to make our form elements look good, but we didn't give any attention to the layout—we just put them one after another.
 In single-text-input forms like this one, it can look nice to put the submit button to the right of the text area.

 Vuetify offers a [grid system](https://vuetifyjs.com/en/components/grids) that is useful for layout situations like this.
 Let's apply it to our form.